Product Information

 Runonce Settings

 When a print job is sent to the program it will look for a runonce file.
 The runonce setting file is used to control the PDF creation from another program.
-A runonce setting file is only valid for one print job and will be removed automatically when it is read.
-All other setting files are ignored if a runonce file exists.
+A runonce settings file is only valid for one print job and will be removed automatically when it is read.
+All other settings files are ignored if a runonce file exists.

 Normal Settings